g-leech/argmin-gravitas/_posts/2020-5-27-ignorance.markdown

 Ideas generate ideas, success generates success.

 In Spring, I worked on a <a href="{{covid}}">coronavirus modelling project</a>.
-In writing it we collected 15 major ideas that we didn't have time for, didn't have data for, which didn't fit into the scope of that paper.
-One week after submitting it, a subset of that team wrote another paper on the methods used, and included 3 or 4 completely novel ideas and tests and proofs.
-We could do this 3 or 4 more times without a hint of 'salami slicing', if we could only sustain the energy.
+In writing it I collected 15 major ideas that we didn't have time for, didn't have data for, which didn't fit into the scope of that paper.
+One week after submitting it, a subset of that team wrote another paper on the methods used, including 3 or 4 completely novel ideas and tests and proofs.
+We could do this 3 or 4 more times without a hint of 'salami slicing', bad behaviour.
+If we could only sustain the energy.

 <br>